Abersoch Lifeboat Station: Notable rescues

-RNLI Silver Medal for his part in the rescue.
-In 1879 he was awarded a second-service clasp for his medal for his 'intrepid services' at both Abersoch and nearby Porthdinllaen Lifeboat Station.

-The inshore lifeboat crews have been recognised for several difficult rescues.
+The Inshore lifeboat crews have been recognised for several difficult rescues.
 On 25 June 1972 the Abersoch and Pwllheli lifeboats rescued two people from rocks at Cilan Head using a breeches buoy.
+The Abersoch crew were accorded 'The Thanks of the Institution inscribed on Vellum'.

-The Abersoch crew were given framed letters of thanks from the RNLI's chairman.
-More of these were presented to the three crew involved in rescuing a climber who fell 35 35 m from cliffs into the sea on 13 April 1977.
+Three crew members received 'Framed Letters of Thanks signed by the Chairman of the Institution', for rescuing a climber, who fell 35 m from cliffs into the sea on 13 April 1977.

 A girl and her dog were rescued from a rock on 26 October 2000.
 The operation was carried out after dark and in rough seas.
-Lifeboat helm Richard Hughes and crew member Simon Harris were presented with the 'Thanks of the Institution inscribed on Vellum'.
-Barrie Duncan McGill was awarded the MBE by the Queen in 2009 for his services to the RNLI.
+Two Abersoch crew members received 'The Thanks of the Institution inscribed on Vellum' in 2001.

+Station honours

+The following are awards made at Abersoch: